phkhanhtrinh23/livel_application/README.md

 <img src="https://github.com/phkhanhtrinh23/livel_application/blob/main/images/screenshot.png" alt="Screenshot" width=500 height=1000>
 </p>

+### Introduction

-Our project is called Livel.
+Our project is called **Livel**.
 This is an application on *live traveling* which helps people travel online and broadcast the journey on the Internet.

 Our team aims to create a mobile application which helps the global tourism industry cope with negative economic impacts of the COVID-19 pandemic.